 Have you ever wondered what language is spoken in Norway?
-Multiple languages are actually used in the country – and we’re presenting them all to you with a complete linguistic lowdown on Norway.
+Multiple languages are regularly used in the country – and we’re presenting them to you with a complete linguistic lowdown on Norway.

 Language is magic.
 When hominids began to communicate through multi-tiered languages (whether it was thousands of years ago or millions of years ago, however, is up to debate), major transformations went down.